 You need to undo the beliefs that were imposed on you.
 You have to undo the behavior patterns that you were manipulated into.
 And you must replace these things with others that are actually beneficial for you.
 You have to learn to make your own decisions and take back control of your life.

 What will not work in situations like this is to leave her and try to forget all about it and hope to find someone who is more normal the next time around.
 This won't work, because the controlling girlfriend changed you at a very fundamental level, the level of your identity, your personality, and you were changed with very strong influence techniques.
 Because you were tricked into thinking that you were making your own decisions, these changes will last for years unless you deliberately work to undo them.
 And while these effects are in place they will cause all sorts of problems, from sleep problems to difficulty with memory and concentration, mistrust of others and even yourself, relationship difficulties, emotional problems and so on.

 But even more importantly, if you do nothing, the next time you meet another psychopath, sociopath or narcissist, they will instantly recognize that you have been in an abusive situation before and they will know that you are an easy target and they will go after you.
-You may think that you will spot a controlling girlfriend in the future, but they are not all the same.
+You may think that you know how to recognize controlling people and that you would spot a controlling girlfriend in the future, but they are not all the same.
 The next psychopath may be very unlike your current controlling girlfriend and you won't recognize the signs until it's too late.

 Thinking that you will know other abusers without studying them is exactly why people get caught in multiple abusive relationships.

 These situations are complicated and it's worth working with an expert in the field.
 Beware of working with someone who does not understand psychopaths and mind control, they won't be able to provide the help and knowledge that you need.